Nexus-Mods/NexusMods.App/docs/development-guidelines/UsingIFileSystem.md

 }
 ```

-When writing unit tests, make sure to import `NexusMods.Paths.TestingHelpers` in your test project, and utilize `AutoFileSystem` from [AutoFixture](https://github.com/AutoFixture/AutoFixture):
+!!! tip "When writing unit tests, make sure to import `NexusMods.Paths.TestingHelpers` in your test project."

+And utilize `AutoFileSystem` from [AutoFixture](https://github.com/AutoFixture/AutoFixture):

 ```csharp
 public class MyServiceTests